Suzette Quintanilla: Personal life

-Suzette is characterized by a bright, cheerful disposition, complemented by a calm, composed, and occasionally shy demeanor.
-According to Pérez, she exhibits warmth and a subtle wit, fostering an approachable and convivial presence.
-Observers have noted that she appears to have inherited her father's strong will and assertiveness; however, as Valdez observed, once she allowed herself to become more open, she revealed a deeply empathetic and accessible nature.
+Suzette has a bright, cheerful disposition with a calm, composed, and occasionally shy demeanor.
+According to Pérez, she is warm and has a subtle wit combined with an approachable, convivial presence.
+Observers have noted that she appears to have inherited her father's strong will and assertiveness; as she allowed herself to become more open, however, she revealed an empathetic, accessible nature.
 Suzette's live performances received favorable reviews from music critics.
-Elizabeth Campbell of the Fort Worth Star-Telegram noted that her energetic drumming during a 1993 concert in Fort Worth, Texas, sustained the audience's enthusiasm and kept them actively engaged.
-In a August 1994 concert review, Rick Mitchell of the Houston Chronicle described her drumming on "Bidi Bidi Bom Bom" (1994) as offering a "funky foundation" that effectively anchored the performance.
+Elizabeth Campbell of the Fort Worth Star-Telegram noted that her energetic drumming during a 1993 concert in Fort Worth, Texas, kept the audience engaged.
+In an August 1994 concert review, Rick Mitchell of the Houston Chronicle described her drumming on "Bidi Bidi Bom Bom" (1994) as a "funky foundation" that anchored the performance.

-Following Selena's death, Suzette has found coping extremely difficult and struggled to rebuild her career and life.
-A.B. noticed how difficult it has been for them to plan an outing with their parents, as they feel "that one of us is missing."
-In April 1999, Suzette earned her GED, motivated by Selena's advocacy for the importance of education and the singer's persistent encouragement for Suzette to pursue her GED.
+After Selena's death, Suzette found coping difficult and struggled to rebuild her career and life.
+A.B. noted that it was difficult to plan an outing with their parents, because they felt "that one of us is missing."
+Suzette earned a GED certificate in April 1999, motivated by Selena's advocacy of education and persistent encouragement of Suzette to pass the GED exams.
 Suzette began attending school part-time to study hairdressing, noting that it was something she had always wanted to pursue.
-She expressed that she felt ready to focus on a personal goal after dedicating years to preserving Selena's legacy.
-She is a fan of Garth Brooks, and her drumming role mode Sheila E. Shawn Stockman praised Suzette as "a great, dope drummer".
-Suzette was raised with exposure to Jehovah's Witnesses; though, according to Abraham, the family was not a formal member.
-By late 1995, however, they had begun actively studying the faith.
-By March 2020, they became practicing Jehovah's Witnesses.
+She said that she felt ready to focus on a personal goal after dedicating years to preserving Selena's legacy.
+Suzette is a fan of Garth Brooks, and her drumming role model Sheila E. called her "a great, dope drummer".
+Suzette was raised with exposure to Jehovah's Witnesses, although Abraham said that the family were not formal members.
+In late 1995 they had begun studying the denomination, and by March 2020 they were practicing Jehovah's Witnesses.